Michigan vs. Iowa NCAA Football Odds, Plays and Insights | December 4, 2021

 Michigan Stats and Trends

-- Michigan is 10-2 against the spread and 11-1 overall this season when the team puts up more than 17.3 points.
+- Michigan is 10-2 against the spread and 11-1 overall this season when the team notches more than 17.3 points.

 - The Wolverines have turned the ball over nine times this season, 18 fewer than the Hawkeyes have forced (27).